The business impact of pests

-As a last resort pesticide is applied using approved products for use in food premises applied by trained personnel (pest controller / exterminator) following accepted practices.
+As a last resort pesticide is applied using approved products applied by trained personnel following accepted practice.

 Find out how Rentokil is lighting the way in fly control with our new innovative LED fly killer

-Wild birds and their nests are protected by legislation and only birds regarded as pests can be controlled.
-The most common bird pests are pigeons, house sparrows, several gull species and starlings.
+The most common bird pests are pigeons, house sparrows, seagulls and starlings.

 Birds can cause physical damage by dislodging roof tiles, particularly the larger birds, and blocking guttering with nests and feathers.

-They produce substantial amounts of droppings which foul buildings, vehicles, paved areas and building entrances where there are deliveries and staff and the public walk, park vehicles and enter the premises.
+They produce substantial amounts of droppings which foul buildings, vehicles, paved areas and building entrances.

-Inside buildings, bird droppings, nesting material and feathers can contaminate surfaces, food products on display and in food preparation areas, equipment.
+Inside buildings, bird droppings, nesting material and feathers can contaminate surfaces, machinery and food products.

-Apart from being unsightly, bird droppings can transmit many human pathogens including viruses, bacteria, fungi and protozoa.
-More common microorganisms include Salmonella, E.coli and Campylobacter.
+Apart from being unsightly, birds can transmit many human pathogens including viruses, bacteria, fungi and protozoa.
+More common microorganisms include Salmonella, E coli and Campylobacter.